 This "thought" looks at what constitutes a "small" charity? - and why? - and the implications !

 Should Private Schools be Charities?

-This "thought" looks at the implications, and possible consequences, of the recent suggestion from the UK Labour Party that the resources of private (ie: fee-paying) schools should be taken for distribution throughout the education system,
+This "thought" - written in 2019 - looks at the implications, and possible consequences, of a suggestion by the UK Labour Party that the resources of private (ie: fee-paying) schools should be taken for distribution throughout the education system,